- An internship is an opportunity to work in a business, agency, or organization before finishing college.

 - Identify potential employers and career opportunities based on your interests.
 Many employers throughout the country list their internships on their websites; for example Weyerhaeuser, Russell Investments, PEMCO, Moss Adams, Deloitte, and Boeing.

-- Submit completed and signed documents to a Milgard advisor in Dougan 204 no later than the first day of the quarter the student will be earning the credit.
+Complete and submit the TBUS 468 Application to a Milgard advisor in Dougan 204 no later than the third day of the quarter the student will be earning the credit.

 To request changes to this page, email firstname.lastname@example.org.